hmenyus/node-calls-python/README.md

 });
 ```

-Or to call this function by using the sync verion
+Or to call this function by using the synchronous version
 ```javascript
 const nodecallspython = require("node-calls-python");